nextras/orm/docs/relationships.md

 - **m:m** - many has many: *book has many tags, tag is associated with many books*
 - **1:1** - one has one: *user has one setting*, the reference for a related entity is stored only on the side that is marked as main.

 Use a relationship modifier to define relationship property.
-Modifiers require to define a target entity, some modifiers need to be defined on both sides, then the reverse property definition is compulsory.
+Modifiers require you to define a target entity, some modifiers need to be defined on both sides, then the reverse property definition is compulsory.
 If you want to define only one-sided relationship, use `oneSided=true` parameter.
 Other parameters are optional: ordering, setting a cascade, or making the current side primary (persisting is driven by the primary side).
 At least one side of `m:m` or `1:1` has to be defined as the primary.
 Relationships do not support getters and setters as other entity properties.

 ```
 {1:1 EntityName::$reversePropertyName}